-With the exception of the below risk factors set forth below, there has been no material changes to the risk factors previously disclosed under Item 1A of our Form 10 Registration Statement.
+With the exception of the below risk factors set forth below, there have been no material changes during the six months ended June 30, 2020 to the risk factors previously disclosed under Item 1A of our Form 10 Registration Statement.
 For a discussion of our potential risks and uncertainties, see the information under the heading "Risk Factors" in our Form 10 Registration Statement filed with the SEC on January 29, 2020, which is accessible on the SEC's website at sec.gov.